diarmuidoconnor/ictskills2-2022/topic05/talk-2/Advanced.md

-# React Design and Routing (Contd).
+# Thinking in React.

-Some more details on routing techniques, design patterns and hooks.
+A methodology for designing React apps.